 In another medicinal marijuana ballot proposal, campaigners in South Dakota collected more than 15,000 signatures before the deadline of November 6, 2017.
 However, on April 16, 2018, the South Dakota Secretary of State declared that not enough of the signatures presented were legitimate.
 As a result, the proposal was denied eligibility for the 2018 ballot.
 According to South Dakota law, at least 13,871 of those signatures must be legitimate in order for the proposal to qualify for the 2018 ballot.

 The South Dakota secretary of state approved Initiated Measure 26 for the 2020 ballot in December 2019.
 South Dakota voters voted by a margin of 69% to 31%, to approve Initiated Measure 26, making marijuana legal for medicinal use in South Dakota.
 Voters also passed Constitutional Amendment A in 2020, by a margin of 54% to 46%, legalizing, taxing, and regulating recreational marijuana in the state.
-Additionally, Constitutional Amendment A sought to create a medicinal marijuana program and legal hemp sales by April 1, 2022.
+Additionally, Constitutional Amendment A sought to create a medicinal marijuana program and legal hemp sales.

 Following a challenge in a South Dakota court, Amendment A was ruled unconstitutional by Circuit Court Judge Christina Klinger on February 8, 2021, citing that it breached South Dakota's single-subject requirement for ballot initiatives.
 South Dakota voters approved Amendment Z earlier this year, amending the state constitution to limit future proposed constitutional amendments to a single topic.
 Also, Amendment Z required that amendments be submitted and voted on separately.